kedacore/keda-docs/content/docs/2.9/concepts/scaling-jobs.md

 ### Pause autoscaling

-It can be useful to instruct KEDA to pause autoscaling of objects, if you want to do to cluster maintenance or you want to avoid resource starvation by removing non-mission-critical workloads.
+It can be useful to instruct KEDA to pause the autoscaling of objects, if you want to do to cluster maintenance or you want to avoid resource starvation by removing non-mission-critical workloads.

 This is a great alternative to deleting the resource, because we do not want to touch the applications themselves but simply remove the instances it is running from an operational perspective.
-Once everything is good to go, we can enable it to scale again.You can enable this by adding the below annotation to your `ScaledJob` definition:
+Once everything is good to go, we can enable it to scale again.

+You can enable this by adding the below annotation to your `ScaledJob` definition:

 ```yaml
 metadata: